-- No positions during budget meetings for any school should be designated for contracted programs nor contracted teachers. - All principals will work to site select for all teacher vacancies The only applicants to be considered during this time will be those individuals who are seeking employment within SDP. - Effective July 3, 2023, the Office of Talent will work to share both candidates interested in SDP employment and candidates from contractors for special education teacher positions with our school leaders. - The Office of Talent will ensure all principals interview and sign-off on any teaching candidate (contracted or otherwise) before a candidate begins at the school.
+- No positions during budget meetings for any school should be designated for contracted programs nor contracted teachers. - All principals will work to site select for all teacher vacancies, the only applicants to be considered during this time will be those individuals who are seeking employment within SDP. - After July 1, 2024, the Office of Talent will work to share both candidates interested in SDP employment and candidates from contractors for special education teacher positions with our school leaders. - The Office of Talent will ensure all principals interview and sign-off on any teaching candidate (contracted or otherwise) before a candidate begins at the school.

 - Contractors for teachers, related service providers, and classroom assistant positions will only be considered if and when the Office of Talent and the Division of Academic Services teams determine that this strategy will support the effective delivery of instruction / services to students. - Contracted Special Education Teachers cannot be placed into vacancies until after seniority movement is completed.
-Therefore, all positions currently filled with contracted special education teachers must be posted for site selection and for seniority movement prior to July 3, 2023.
-Starting on July 3, 2023, schools may work with the Office of Talent to identify contracted teachers for their vacancies, should those vacancies remain.
+Therefore, all positions currently filled with contracted special education teachers must be posted for site selection and for seniority movement prior to July 1, 2024.
+After July 1, 2024, schools may work with the Office of Talent to identify contracted teachers for their vacancies, should those vacancies remain.